Or call: 800.427.4124

 Also included with your specific package:

-Silverado Car: Train fare, a multiple course gourmet meal, (1) glass of private label Wine Train wine or a beer, and on board coffee and tea.
+Silverado Car: Train fare, a multiple course gourmet meal, welcome taste of private label Wine Train wine, and on board coffee and tea.

-Gourmet Express: Train fare, a multiple course gourmet meal, (1) glass of private label Wine Train wine and on board coffee and tea.
+Gourmet Express: Train fare, a multiple course gourmet meal, welcome taste of private label Wine Train wine and on board coffee and tea.

 Vista Dome: Train fare, a multiple course gourmet meal, Vista Dome upgrade, (1) glass of sparkling wine, and on board coffee and tea.